-The Water Resources Division of the U.S. Geological Survey, in cooperation with State and Federal agencies, obtains a large amount of data pertaining to the water resources of Indiana each water year.
+The Water Science Centers of the U.S. Geological Survey, in cooperation with State and Federal agencies, obtains a large amount of data pertaining to the water resources of Indiana each water year.
 These data, accumulated during many water years, constitute a valuable data base for developing an improved understanding of the water resources of the State.
 To make these data readily available to interested parties outside the U.S. Geological Survey, the data are published annually in this report series entitled "Water Resources Data - Indiana."

-Water-resources data for the 2003 water year for Indiana consist of records of discharge, stage, and water quality of streams, and water levels of lakes and ground-water wells.
-This volume contains records for water discharge at 148 gaging stations, stage at 16 gaging stations, stage and contents at 1 reservoir, water quality at 7 stream sites, water temperature at 17 sites, sediment data at 2 sites, water levels at 8 lakes, and 88 observation wells.
-Also included are streamflow records for discharge at miscellaneous sites, and observation well water levels from special studies done in Lake county.
-Locations of the streamflow and water-quality sites are shown on figures 6 and 7.
-The locations of lakes and ground-water observation wells having 2003 water-level records are shown on figures 8, 9 and 10.
+Water-resources data for the 2005 water year for Indiana consist of records of discharge, stage, and water quality of streams, and water levels of lakes and ground-water wells.
+This volume contains records for water discharge at 128 gaging stations, stage at 17 gaging stations, stage and contents at 1 reservoir, water quality at 5 stream sites, water temperature at 11 sites, sediment data at 1 site, water levels at 10 lakes, and 36 observation wells.
+Also included are streamflow records for discharge at miscellaneous sites, and observation well water levels from special studies done in Lake and Hamilton counties.
+Locations of the streamflow and water-quality sites are shown on figures 6, 7 and 12.
+The locations of lakes and groundwater observation wells having 2005 water-level records are shown on figures 8, 9, 10 and 11.
 A systematic collection of stages on selected lakes was begun in 1943 in cooperation with the State of Indiana, Department of Natural Resources.
 The data collected since the beginning of record have not been published previously in the annual water data reports for Indiana.
-They are available from the Indiana District office.
+They are available from the Indiana Water Science Center.
 A selected amount of lake data was published in Water-Supply Paper 1363, "Hydrology of Indiana Lakes," by J. I. Perrey and D. M. Corbett (1956).
 Additional lake data were published in Open-File Report 88-331, "Annual Maximum and Minimum Lake Levels for Indiana, Water Years 1942-85," by Kathleen K. Fowler (1988).
 These data represent that part of the National Water Data System collected by the U.S. Geological Survey and cooperating State and Federal agencies in Indiana.